1997 Israeli helicopter disaster: Aftermath

 The crash was the deadliest air disaster in Israeli history.
 A wave of national mourning swept Israel.
 According to Joshua L. Gleis, "In a close-knit country where nearly everyone joins the military, a huge portion of the nation's population knew at least one of the soldiers killed in the crash."

 February 6 was declared an official day of mourning.
 Flags were flown at half-mast, restaurants and cinemas closed, the Knesset observed a minute of silence, and the names of the dead were read out at the beginning of every news bulletin on television and radio.
 Thousands of Israelis went to pray at the Western Wall and assemblies were held at schools nationwide.

 The funerals began taking place on February 5.
 Prime Minister Benjamin Netanyahu and President Ezer Weizman attended funerals and visited the grieving families.

 Israeli Defense Minister Yitzhak Mordechai appointed a commission of inquiry headed by David Ivry to investigate the cause of the collision.
-The commission recommended that the commander of the helicopters' squadron be dismissed and barred from any future command positions, the commander of Tel Nof Airbase and the deputy commander of the squadron (who had briefed the pilots before their mission) be reprimanded, and that the officer in charge of Rosh Pina Airport be dismissed from his position and barred from serving in any command position for three years.
+The commission recommended that the commander of the helicopters' squadron be dismissed and barred from any future command positions, the commander of Tel Nof Airbase and the deputy commander of the squadron, who had briefed the pilots before their mission, be reprimanded, and that the officer in charge of Rosh Pina Airport be dismissed from his position and barred from serving in any command position for three years.

 In its recommendations to prevent future accidents, the commission recommended that the number of flights per pilot be reduced, that clear procedures be established regarding the turning off of lights when crossing borders, that a lead helicopter be established when two fly together, that squadrons operate under the same procedures, and that helicopters fly alone during any night flights into southern Lebanon.
-It also recommended that the Israeli Air Force install black boxes in its helicopters.
+It recommended that the Israeli Air Force install black boxes in its helicopters.

 The disaster sparked renewed debate about Israel's occupation of southern Lebanon.
 Later that year, the Four Mothers, an anti-war protest movement dedicated to pressing for an Israeli withdrawal from southern Lebanon, was founded.
 This event is seen as a catalyst for Israel's withdrawal from the security zone in Lebanon in 2000.